Cloufield/gwaslab/docs/SumstatsObject.md

     ```

-## 4. Check and save sumstats
+## Check and save sumstats
-After loading, the raw data columns will be renamed to new columns without ambiguity and the dataframe is stored in `.data` :
+After loading, the raw data columns will be renamed to new columns without ambiguity and the DataFrame is stored in `.data` :

 !!! example
     ```python